 You’ve written the script, created the graphics, and made your explainer video.
-You even host your video on the homepage of your site (way to go), and you’ve launched your shiny new video on every video platform from YouTubeFacebook.
+You’re hosting it on the homepage of your site (way to go), and you’ve launched your shiny new video on every social media platform from YouTube to Facebook.
 Congrats!
-Now the hard work begins.
-It’s time to track video metrics and tweak your video to see what works and what doesn’t.
-Measure the success (and failure) of your online video with these 6 video metrics to create better custom audiences, more effective landing pages, better CTAs and increase engagement rates and site-wide conversions.
+But your work isn’t done.
+Now, it’s time to track video metrics to see what works and what doesn’t.
+These 6 video metrics will help you create better custom audiences, build more effective landing pages, and write better CTAs to increase engagement rates and site-wide conversions.

 Video Metrics & Marketing Objectives

 Before we break down the importance and applications of these 6 video metrics, it’s worth noting how certain metrics inform your specific video marketing objectives.
 Tracking the wrong metrics is worse than a waste of time—it’s misleading.
 Make sure that your video metrics correspond to your primary video marketing objectives.
 Wistia made this handy image to explain some of the most common objectives and their corresponding video metrics.

 As the graphic shows, different metrics help you measure progress toward different goals.
 For example: Tons of comments signals a completely different level of engagement than total view count.
 The same goes for social shares vs. bounce rate.

 For an educational explainer video, your most relevant metrics are likely play rate and watch rate.
 Both indicate that the content is engaging and relevant to your audience.
 Meanwhile, videos introducing a new product (or outright selling it) should track CTR and social shares.
 The point is: the “right” video metrics depend on your goals.
 Ideally you want to define your objectives before you make your video, but if you didn’t, try to at least define your objectives now so you know which metrics to track.